jlbradley1844/jlbradley1844.github.io/_drafts/after-democracy.md

 such, it is seen to have all of the elements of a representational democracy, with representatives (assemblies), executive offices, and the normal functionaries.

-It doesn't take much study of this structure to note that, at least with respect to a representative democracy, there is much that doesn't "look right" to Western eyes.
-Assembly votes are by plurality, not majority.
+From this point of view, then, it would not seem that the Baha'i Faith has much to offer; it is yet another democratically-elected institution.
+Yet it doesn't take much study of this structure to note that, at least with respect to a representative democracy, there is much that doesn't "look right" to Western eyes.
+Assembly members are elected by plurality, not majority, with no runoff.
 There is no formal "separation of powers."
 There is no system of political parties or factions to organize people on the basis of comon interest.
 There are no nominations or runoff elections.
-The representatives that are elected are not held as responsible to the voters, which is just as well, since in practice there is no way of knowing the way any assemblyperson voted.
-Indeed, while minutes of meetings are available, they are done so in a way that does not identify the speakers.
+The representatives that are elected are not held as responsible to the voters, which is just as well, since in practice there is no way of knowing the way any assembly person voted; minutes of meetings are generally open and available, but are written in a way that does not identify the speakers.
 There are no "Robert's Rules of Order" to keep parliamentarians busy.

-From the point of view of any political scientist, then, this looks like a flawed democracy.
-And in the past, influential declared Baha'is made exactly that diagnosis.
-There have been several well-known controversies in the past as some academics, no doubt steeped in the knowledge of democracies and liberal norms, initiated a campaign to "fix" the elected institutions to adhere to such forms.
-Indeed, well before these controversies, the Universal House of Justice indicated the difficulty some tendencies of thought were causing in the communities of the west:

-    We have noticed with concern evidences of a confusion of attitudes among some of the friends when they encounter difficulties in applying Bahá'í principles to questions of the day.
-On the one hand, they acknowledge their belief in Bahá'u'lláh and His teachings; on the other, they invoke Western liberal democratic practices when actions of Bahá'í institutions or of some of their fellow Bahá'ís do not accord with their expectations.

-	(The Universal House of Justice, A Wider Horizon, Selected Letters 1983-1992, p.
-218)

 The problem is a misunderstanding of the governing structure, as set forth in writings such as The World Order of Baha'u'llah.
 While the